-2017 Lyrid meteor shower to peak on Earth Day
+Lyrid meteor shower to peak on Earth Day

 Earth is treating its inhabitants to quite a show for Earth Month.
-There was an April Fool's comet, an opposition of Jupiter and an asteroid flyby, and now comes the 2017 Lyrid meteor shower.
+There has been a Jupiter triangle and a Virginids meteor shower, for example, and now comes the 2018 Lyrid meteor shower.
 The annual fireball show is already underway, and is expected to continue for about a week — with the peak arriving on Earth Day, April 22.

-The Lyrids appear each year from about April 16 to 25, according to NASA, but activity is low until the peak night, so the 2017 show has just begun.
+The Lyrids appear each year from about April 16 to 25, according to NASA, but activity is low until the peak night, so the 2018 show has just begun.
 This year's peak should begin late on April 21, and continue through the predawn hours of April 22.
-The true peak is forecast to hit about 17:00 UTC on Earth Day itself, but that's 1 p.m.
-EDT, so skies above the Americas will already be far too sunny by then.

-Still, since the 2017 shower falls near the new moon (April 26), NASA says to "expect excellent, almost moonless viewing conditions" before dawn.
-The Lyrids normally produce about 15 meteors per hour during their peak, according to the American Meteor Society (AMS), and NASA says dark skies could raise this year's rate to 18.
+Regardless of where on Earth you are, the highest frequency of meteors is expected during those few hours before sunrise on Earth Day.
+And because the 2018 shower occurs relatively soon after the new moon of April 16, any meteors should be visible "with little or no interference from the waxing moon," according to EarthSky.
+The Lyrids normally produce about 15 meteors per hour during their peak, according to the American Meteor Society (AMS), and dark skies can help boost that rate.

 And while this humble April shower isn't known for downpours like August's Perseids or November's Leonids, it has gone torrential a few times in recent centuries.
 As MNN's Michael D'Estries points out, up to 100 Lyrids per hour were reported in both 1982 and 1922, and the 1803 shower brought an amazing 700 per hour.